jiy173/selfievideostabilization/README.md

 5. Put "shape_predictor_68_face_landmarks.dat" under "./landmark_detection"
 6. Run "main.py", the stabilized result can be found in './result'

+The 26 example selfie videos can be downloaded at [example videos](https://drive.google.com/file/d/1Vft8LML8ZpO0fKjG-cU6-ruTHOjOw0zw/view?usp=sharing "example videos")

 ## Reference
-If you find our work useful, please cite our paper as:
+If you find our work useful, please cite our paper:
 ````
 @InProceedings{Selfie21,
   author       = "Jiyang Yu and Ravi Ramamoorthi and Keli Cheng and Michel Sarkis and Ning Bi",